FGasper/easyxs/README.md

 ### `UV* exs_SvUV(SV* sv)`

-Like `SvUV`, but if the SV’s content can’t be an unsigned integer (e.g., the IV is negative, or the string has non-numeric characters) an exception is thrown.
+Like `SvUV`, but if the SV’s content can’t be a UV (e.g., the IV is negative, or the string has non-numeric characters) an exception is thrown.